Will Glitches In Medicare's 'Plan Finder' Leave Some Seniors Stuck In The Wrong Plan?

 Although CMS has earned praise for responding to errors identified by Plan Finder users, some people may have signed up for plans before the mistakes were caught ― mistakes they may not notice until their coverage kicks in next year.
 Some lawmakers and advocates are concerned that Medicare hasn't done enough to reach out to consumers who might be affected by website problems.

 "Seniors should be able to choose the plans that work best for them," says Sen. Susan Collins, R-Maine, chairwoman of the Senate Special Committee on Aging.
 "Issues with Medicare's new Plan Finder website, however, have reportedly created confusion among beneficiaries as well as those assisting them."
-Collins adds that she's concerned "this problem even occurred."
+Collins adds that she is concerned "this problem even occurred."

 Medicare's response, Collins says, "must be vigorous with extensive outreach to inform seniors of special enrollment periods."

-Sen. Bob Casey of Pennsylvania, the senior Democrat on that committee, also says Medicare needs to reach out so people know they can request a "special enrollment period" if they discover next year they made a wrong choice due to inaccurate Plan Finder information.
+Sen. Bob Casey of Pennsylvania, the senior Democrat on that committee, also says Medicare needs to reach out so people know they can request a "special enrollment period" if they discover next year they made a wrong choice because of inaccurate Plan Finder information.

 "People with Medicare must be aware that this reprieve exists and should not have to jump through hoops to qualify," he says.
 The administration should "use all means necessary" to let beneficiaries know about their options for a special enrollment period.